smudge/decks/railsconf-2022/slides.md

 </video>

 <!--
-We also launched a version of this for internal testing purposes, teams have added like a zillion test personas.
+Secondly, we also launched a version of this for internal testing purposes.

+Teams have, like, a zillion test personas, which I've scribbled out, so you can't actually see them...

-So any Betterment employee has access to this and can test run the app with any persona.
+But any Betterment employee has access to this and can test run the app with any persona.
 -->

 ---